- Fact Checked

 Who Can Perform a Vaginal Swab And How to Decide

-- You don’t have symptoms that suggest a more serious issue
+- Don't have symptoms of a serious infection7

-But check with a healthcare provider first if you have:
+Also check in with your healthcare provider before performing a swab test at home if you have:

 - Pelvic pain, especially if it's new or ongoing